th2-net/remotehand/README.md

 GetScreenshot,screen1
 ```

-Takes a screenshot of *whole application* and saves it into the disk.\
+Takes a screenshot ofthe  *whole application* and saves it to the disk.\
-`name` is optional and will be shown in output filename.
+`name` is optional and will be used as a part of screenshot filename.

 ## Notes